Wetland Bird Survey

 BTO published a new statement on COVID-19 on 7 October.
 We ask that WeBS volunteers follow this advice, and the specific guidance below.

-England, Scotland, Wales, Northern Ireland, Bailiwicks of Guernsey & Jersey and Isle of Man: You may undertake your WeBS counts provided you follow the social distancing guidelines.
+England, Scotland, Wales, Northern Ireland, Bailiwicks of Guernsey & Jersey and Isle of Man: You may undertake your WeBS counts provided you follow the social distancing guidelines and adhere to any local lockdown restrictions.
 You should feel under no pressure to visit your WeBS site if you do not feel comfortable doing so, or if you are concerned about the impacts of carrying out survey work on relations with landowners or other members of the public.
 Please act in the spirit of any current guidance in the country in which you are operating, and be aware of any local restrictions on travel that may be imposed at times.

 The Wetland Bird Survey (WeBS) monitors non-breeding waterbirds in the UK.